-Giuseppe Vasi included Palazzo Pio in his book of etchings dedicated to the finest palaces of Rome because it was built above the ruins of
+Giuseppe Vasi included Palazzo Pio in his 1754 book of etchings covering the finest palaces of Rome because it was built above the ruins of

 just a few words on the palace, but he described at length the features and the history of the theatre,

 which was built by Pompey in 61-52 BC.

 The view is taken from the green dot in the small 1748 map here below.
 In the description below the plate Vasi made reference to: 1) entrance to the palace in Campo dei Fiori; 2) old part of the building; 3) arch leading to S. Maria di Grottapinta; 4) Strada del Paradiso (after the name of a medieval inn).
 The small map shows also 5) S. Maria di Grottapinta; 6) Teatro di Pompeo; 7) S. Andrea della Valle, the dome of which is shown in the plate.

 The view in June 2009; (inset) detail of the 1593 map of Rome by Antonio Tempesta showing the palace when it belonged to the Orsini

 By professional background Giuseppe Vasi was an architect, not a real life painter, so he was very good at drawing a complete building, even though he could not see all its sides; from Campo dei Fiori (where the photo above was taken) the view of the 1667 fašade of Palazzo Pio is very askew, while the old part of the building is not visible from Piazza del Biscione, the small square in front of its 1667 fašade.